 All documentation related to North Falls, including the Scoping Report and Scoping Opinion can be found on the project page of the Planning Inspectorate website:Visit Planning Inspectorate North Falls project page

-North Falls has so far held two rounds of community consultation with the information provided and responses received still available to view online.
+North Falls has so far held three rounds of community consultation with the information provided and responses received still available to view online.
 These were held in parallel to targeted topic-specific activity with statutory stakeholders.
 Feedback from the consultations has been considered as part of the evolving project proposals.
 This feedback has influenced a number of key project actions and decisions:

 All the project's onshore cables are to be buried

-Cables will be installed by drilling beneath Holland Haven Marshes Site of Special Scientific Interest, including Holland Haven Local Nature Reserve and Frinton Golf Club to avoid disturbing the surface.
+Cables will be installed by drilling beneath Holland Haven Marshes Site of Special Scientific Interest, including Holland Haven Local Nature Reserve and Frinton Golf Club to avoid disturbing the surface

 No work will take place in the intertidal zone to limit disruption at the coast